hillwithsmallfields/land/README.md

-Originally aimed at setting up a Raspberry Pi after I have overwritten its SD card with a new Raspbian; but it is more general and should be usable on any Linux or similar system.
+Originally aimed at setting up a Raspberry Pi after I have overwritten its SD card with a new Raspbian; but it is more general and should be usable on any Debian-family system, or with a little further work on other Linux or similar systems.

-Configurable using JSON, so the command lines don't get out of hand.
+Configurable using JSON, so the command lines don't get out of hand (YAML isn't available at the time the program starts, on a Pi).

-Also includes an Arduino sketch for autotyping the commands to do the setup (for Arduino Micro and the keyboard library).
+Also includes an Arduino sketch (not yet complete) for autotyping the commands to do the setup (for Arduino Micro and the keyboard library).

 The configuration file
 ======================